 Ben has a BSc in Management Sciences from Warwick University.
 He is a Board Member of Transport for London.

-Charlotte gained her undergraduate degree from The University of Leeds in Biomedical Science before completing her Masters at The University of Nottingham.
-Before joining EEF 5 years ago, Charlotte worked in food manufacturing where she focused on business development and food safety management.
+She gained her undergraduate degree from The University of Leeds in Biomedical Science before completing her Masters at The University of Nottingham.
+Before joining Make UK (formerly EEF) in 2013, Charlotte worked in food manufacturing where she focused on business development and food safety management.

 Kate Tague – Executive Principal